Concordium/concordium.github.io/source/mainnet/tutorials/wCCD/wCCD-frontend-set-up.rst

 .. code-block:: console

-    $yarn
+    $ yarn

 - Build the Concordium helpers by running ``yarn build:api-helpers``.
 You can run this from anywhere in your cloned repository.

 .. code-block:: console

-    $yarn build:api-helpers
+    $ yarn build:api-helpers

 - Navigate to the wCCD example folder.

 .. code-block:: console

-    $cd ./examples/wCCD/
+    $ cd ./examples/wCCD/

 - Run ``yarn build`` in the wCCD folder.

 .. code-block:: console

-    $yarn build
+    $ yarn build

 - Run ``yarn watch`` to enable hot-reload (useful for development) of the web frontend whenever you do any changes to the code.

 .. code-block:: console

-    $yarn watch
+    $ yarn watch

 - Run ``yarn start`` in another terminal to start the web frontend.

 .. code-block:: console

-    $yarn start
+    $ yarn start

-This command logs a URL in the console (typically http://127.0.0.1:8080).
+This command logs a URL in the console, in our case http://127.0.0.1:4173 since the app is built using Vite and that is the default port.
 Open this URL in the ``Chrome`` browser.

 .. note::